Mstackh/personal-website/content/home/projects.md

 # Order that this section appears on the page.
 weight: 30

-title: Working Projects
+title: Projects
-subtitle: 'A list of my on-going research projects'
+subtitle: 'A list of my on-going and previous research projects and pursuits'

 content:
   # Page type to display.
 E.g. project.